snhmibby/hexdunk/README.md

 - Looks good
 - Fully written in Go

-It uses the excellent packages:
+It uses the packages:
 - "filebuf" (https://github.com/snhmibby/filebuf) for fast file loading and editing
-- "filetree" (https://github.com/snhmibby/filetree) for a beautiful file-system dialog.
+- "filetree" (https://github.com/snhmibby/filetree) for an imgui file-system dialog.

 ## Manual
 The following operations are supported in the hex-window: